 For lenders and financial institutions, credit prescreen is a way to pick and choose the criteria of the consumers you want to target for a particular offer – often in the form of better terms, interest rates or incentives.
 Typically, a list of consumers meeting specific credit criteria is compiled by a Credit Reporting Agency, like Experian, and then provided to the requesting lending institutions or their mailing service.

 In other words?
 Increase response rates and conversion by targeting the right consumers and eliminating unqualified prospects.
-Additionally, prescreening consumers also reduces high-risk accounts, targeting the best prospects in order to reach them at the right time with the right offer for their needs.
+Additionally, prescreening consumers also reduces high-risk accounts, targeting the best prospects to reach them at the right time with the right offer for their needs.